openacid/openacid.github.io/_src/raft-io-order/2025-10-04-raft-io-order-fix.md

 ## Summary: Bridging Theory and Practice

 The IO ordering bug in Raft implementations stems from a subtle gap between the paper's abstract model and real-world code.
 The Raft paper assumes a single state: what's on disk.
-Real implementations optimize with a SoftState/HardState split, introducing behaviors the paper never analyzed.
+Real implementations optimize with in-memory and persisted state split, introducing behaviors the paper never analyzed.

 **The invariant we must maintain**:

-> If a log entry with term=T is on disk, then hard_term ≥ T must also be on disk.
+> If a log entry with term=T is on disk, then persisted_term ≥ T must also be on disk.

-Violating this invariant—having entries from term T on disk while `hard_term < T`—breaks Raft's safety guarantees and can cause committed data loss.
+Violating this invariant—having entries from term T on disk while `persisted_term < T`—breaks Raft's safety guarantees and can cause committed data loss.

 **Two ways to maintain the invariant**: